 Avoid speaking to the media - if necessary direct them to the EVC/Headteacher.

 Arrange or liaise with EVC/Headteacher for non-casualties to return to school.

 Make notes of what has happened and your actions.
 Obtain facts and clear information.
-Keep a record of witnesses.
+Keep a record of

+witnesses.
 There is a log sheet attached to assist you.

-Keep in contact with the Headteacher or EVC and complete any required paperwork such as accident forms.
+Keep in contact with the Headteacher or EVC and complete any required paperwork such as accident

+forms.
 In the event of a serious incident the EVC/Headteacher will need to report to HSE.

-1
+, , , , , , , , , , , , , , , , , , ,

 INCIDENT LOG SHEET FOR TRIP LEADERS

 NATURE OF INCIDENT:

 NAME:

 DATE:

 SHEET NO:

 Time line of events to include: Time, Emergency Services, EVC/Headteacher contacted if required.

 Witnesses (names, addresses, phone contacts)

 First-Aid given

 Actions to find safe environment for rest of party

+reducts to find safe critical rest of party

+Constal notes

 General notes